themnsavage/CS470_project01/README.md

 ## How to run animations
 - have python3 and pip installed
-- have python libraries installed by running the `make setup` command in terminal
+- have python libraries installed by running the `make setup` command in terminal.
+Note if this does not work run `pip install matplotlib` or `pip3 install matplotlib`
 - then run the `make run` command in terminal